axieinfinity/ronin-documentation/docs/node-operators/mainnet/specification.md

 # Specification
-Details of the Ronin mainnet specification.
+This page describes the details of the Ronin mainnet specification.

 ## Configuration
 * Chain ID (network ID): `2020`